You have made the decision to buy property in Cyprus. For many

 As an example for a property valued at 200,000

 Property buyer's in Cyprus should use a solicitor to legally secure the sale who will do:

 a.
 Sign a valid contract of sale for an existing property from the owners, free of any legal and financial impediments.

 b.
 A valid contract will be signed, stamped and registered with the Lands Office.
 This procedure stops the vendors from the possibility of reselling it, or mortgaging it, in the meantime,

 c.
-The purchasers will be entitled to secure possession of the property prior, and regardless, when the transfer takes place.
-Based on this, purchasers may further secure proper status to live in Cyprus.
+The purchasers will be entitled to secure possession of the property prior, and

 For further information contact: email@example.com